amoyag/practicalmachinelearning/README.md

-# practicalmachinelearning
+# Practical Machine Learning - Quantified Self
-Coursera Practical Machine Learning assignment
+Data and analysis for the Quantified Self assignment of the Coursera Practical Machine Learning Course.